• 2026

 Educator

-She is survived by siblings Catherine Athans and Cyril Athans.
+She is survived by siblings Daniel, Robert, Andy, Lawrence, John, Mary, Laurette and Lucille.

-Born in Chicago, he attended Quigley Preparatory Seminary, becoming its first African American graduate, and the University of St. Mary of the Lake/Mundelein Seminary before being ordained in 1957.
+Born in Chicago, he attended St. Francis de Paula School, Quigley Preparatory Seminary and the University of St. Mary of the Lake/Mundelein Seminary before being ordained in 1956.

 Educator